-- The hike begins with a 1.7 miles hike through the wash.
-There is no shade, so brig plenty of water.
+- The hike begins with a 1.7-mile hike through the wash.
+There is no shade, so bring plenty of water.
 What’s amazing to me is that it looks so “plain” on this hike…you have no idea the beauty that’s in store for you.

 - Once you finish Wire Pass, you are “dropped” into Buckskin Gulch where you can hike a few more miles through this gorgeous slot canyon.